 When some musicians weren’t performing that particular night, they would take their drums to Clark Park and start drumming.
-I used to live on Toledo, would walk down to Vernier, and as soon as I turned the corner on Junction Ferner, I would hear the drums play the people in the neighborhood, in particular Caribbean islands, whether they were Dominican, Cuban, a Puerto Rican, primarily Puerto Rican.
-They were just Hanus have some fun because it was just kind of impromptu, what they call bimbette, which is the jam session go the way we saw.
-Is that our culture’s were so denigrated, looked down upon that to actually perform, though that kind of music come to that kind of theater.
+I used to live in Toledo, would walk down to Vernier, and as soon as I turned the corner on Junction Ferner, I would hear the drums play the people in the neighborhood, in particular Caribbean islands, whether they were Dominican, Cuban, a Puerto Rican, primarily Puerto Rican.
+They were just Hanus having some fun because it was just kind of impromptu, what they call bimbette, which is the jam session go the way we saw, is that our cultures were so denigrated, and looked down upon to actually perform, though that kind of music comes to that kind of theater.
 Dancing was a reaffirmation of being proud of our culture.
 So for many of us, we thought that a lower striking political statement.

 When I was younger, community festivals were the norm in the city of Detroit.
 You had a music festival.
 They don’t tend to be community festivals.
 I mean, every single weekend we could go to party city and we had a peak of Community Music Fest.
 And that’s how people vote for me.
 That’s how I learned how to really play drums.
 Drums, sir, because that is the main way, lad.
 Caribbean kids and others used to learn what the conditions were.
 There was a lot of cross-cultural interaction.
 It was that ambiance.
 Plus, at the same time, nationally, you had the civil rights movement.
 So these people were affected by the anti-war movement, the growing women’s movement.
 So, you know, people of my generation, a little bit older, were right in the middle of all of that.
 So it affected the music.